 Subdivision (b).
 Subdivision (b) authorizes "persons" who own, hold, or control public property that may be taken by eminent domain proceedings to agree to arbitrate the amount of compensation.
-Public property may be taken by eminent domain proceedings whether or not it is already "appropriated to a public use" (see Sections [1240 and 1241]), and condemnation by one public entity of property already devoted to a public use by another public entity is a fairly common occurrence.
+Public property may be taken by eminent domain proceedings whether or not it is already "appropriated to a public use" (see Sections 1240.510 and 1240.610), and condemnation by one public entity of property already devoted to a public use by another public entity is a fairly common occurrence.

-§ 1301.
+§ 1273.020.
 Expenses of arbitration

-- 1301. (a) Notwithstanding Sections 1283.2 and 1284.2 of the Code of Civil Procedure, the party acquiring the property shall pay all of the expenses and fees of the neutral arbitrator and the statutory fees and mileage of all witnesses subpoensed in the arbitration, together with other expenses of the arbitration incurred or approved by the neutral arbitrator, not including attorney's fees or expert witness fees or other expenses incurred by other parties for their own benefit. - (b) An agreement authorized by this division may require that the party acquiring the property pay reasonable attorney's fees or expert witness fees, or both, to any other party to the arbitration.
+1273.020. (a) Notwithstanding Sections 1283.2 and 1284.2, the party acquiring the property shall pay all of the expenses and fees of the neutral arbitrator and the statutory fees and mileage of all witnesses subpoenaed in the arbitration, together with other expenses of the arbitration incurred or approved by the neutral arbitrator, not including attorney's fees or expert witness fees or other expenses incurred by other parties for their own benefit.

+- (b) An agreement authorized by this chapter may require that the party acquiring the property pay reasonable attorney's fees or expert witness fees, or both, to any other party to the arbitration.
 If the agreement requires the payment of such fees, the amount of the fees is a matter to be determined in the arbitration proceeding unless the agreement prescribes otherwise. - (c) The party acquiring the property may pay the expenses and fees referred to in subdivisions (a) and (b) from funds available for the acquisition of the property or other funds available for the purpose.

 Comment.
-Section 1301 supersedes former Code of Civil Procedure Section 1273.03.
-Subdivision (a) of Section 1301 is consistent with the rule applicable to eminent domain proceedings that the condemnee is entitled to recover all "taxable costs."
-See City of Oakland v.
+Section 1273.020 supersedes former Section 1273.03.
+Subdivision (a) of Section 1273.020 is consistent with the rule applicable to eminent domain proceedings that the condemnee is entitled to recover all "taxable costs."
+See Section 1268.710.
+See also City of Oakland v.
 Pacific Coast Lumber & Mill Co., 172 Cal.
 332, 156 P. 468 (1916); City & County of San Francisco v.
 Collins, 98 Cal.
 259, 33 P. 56 (1893).
 Subdivision (a) precludes the parties by agreement from imposing costs of this nature on the party from whom the property is being acquired.